SergePolin/compile-course/demo/README.md

 This will:
 1. Generate the lexer from JFlex specifications
 2. Generate the parser from CUP specifications
-3. Compile all Java sources
+3. Compile all Java sources (using Jasmin)
 4. Run tests
 5. Create the final JAR file